dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_HeartDiseaseDetection/README.md

 Building a model includes:

-* Define the data's schema maped to the datasets to load (`HeartTraining.tsv` and `HeartTest.csv`) with a TextLoader.
+* Define the data's schema maped to the datasets to load (`HeartTraining.csv` and `HeartTest.csv`) with a TextLoader.

 * Create an Estimator by concatenateing the features into single 'features' column